 Liège, a city situated along the Meuse river in Belgium's French-speaking Wallonia region near the borders of the Netherlands and Germany, is an economic and cultural center with a population at just under 200,000 people.
-Before planning a visit there, you might review average weather conditions on the Liege Travel Weather site.
+Before planning a visit there, review average weather conditions on the Liege travel weather site.

 The city's location is perfect for tourists looking to experience different countries with very short travel times.

 The rail network takes you to Brussels, Antwerp, Namur and Charleroi, Luxembourg, Maastricht, Paris, Cologne, and Aachen.
 High-speed trains like the Thalys whisk you off to Brussels in just 40 minutes and Paris Nord (Paris train station map) in just over 2 hours.
 From Liege to Maastricht in the Netherlands it's a mere 33 minutes travel time on the train.

 Not only does the rail system make up one of the biggest hubs in Europe, the Liège-Guillemins station is an architectural wonder a tourist might want to visit even if not taking a train.
 It was designed by the world-famous Spanish architect Santiago Calatrava, responsible for his work on the Turning Torso tower in Malmö, Sweden, the Margaret Hunt Hill Bridge in Dallas, Texas, and many others.